Left Tail of the Derivative Martingale in a Gaussian BRW in the Entire Subcritical Regime: Introduction

 where the exponent $\gamma=\left({\beta_{c}}/{\beta}\right)^{2}$ is always greater than $1$ in the subcritical regime.

-Our first theorem in this work establishes left tail probability estimates for the limiting derivative martingale $D_{\infty}(\beta)$.
-This confirms a conjecture of~\cite[Conjecture 1]{LRV22} in the context of log-correlated Gaussian fields on trees (see also~\cite{BV23}).
-With our notation, our theorem can be stated as a right tail estimate on the limit $Z_\infty(\beta)$: \begin{theorem} For any $\beta \in (0, \beta_{c})$, denote by $\gamma=\left({\beta_{c}}/{\beta}\right)^{2}>1$ as above.
-There exist some constants $0<c<C<\infty$ depending only on $\beta$ such that for any $y \ge 1$,
+Our first theorem establishes left tail probability estimates for the limiting derivative martingale $D_{\infty}(\beta)$.
+This confirms~\cite[Conjecture 1]{LRV22}\footnote{For readers without access to the published version, the detailed statement is available in the HAL version.} for Gaussian multiplicative cascades (see also~\cite{BV23}). \begin{theorem} For any $\beta \in (0, \beta_{c})$, write $\gamma=\left({\beta_{c}}/{\beta}\right)^{2}>1$ as above.
+There exist constants $0<c<C<\infty$ depending only on $\beta$ such that for any $y \ge 1$,

 \end{theorem}